JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 ## Personal Background
 I didn't have solid experience in Azure Administration/Development experience, but I worked on Some Saas Administration (e.g. SharePoint, Power App and Power Automate) before.
 Hence, I have some fundamental knowledge on computing service.
+Therefore, you may skip some of the materials below if you have already know the basics of Azure.
+You may also test your familiarity with exercises below, then you focus on areas you are less familiar with.
 If you want to know more, you may visit my LinkedIn and Blog, links are at the bottom of this article.

 ## My exam experience on AZ-900